All you need to know about Coldplay's Dublin gigs

 When do tickets go on sale?

-Presale tickets will go on sale at 10am next Tuesday, July 25th or general sale at 10am next Friday, July 28th.
+Presale tickets will go on sale at 10am on Tuesday, July 25th, followed by the general sale at 10am on Friday, July 28th.

 You can sign up for artist presale through the band’s official website here.